dorchard/erlang-caa-kit/README.md

 ## Overview

-This project contains a number of prototype tools for working with the Communicating Actor Automata model of Erlang programs as described in the paper [Communicating Actor Automata -- Modelling Erlang Processes as Communicating Machines](https://arxiv.org/abs/2304.06395) by Orchard, Munteanu, and Torrens.
+This project contains a number of prototype tools for working with the Communicating Actor Automata model of Erlang programs as described in the paper [Communicating Actor Automata -- Modelling Erlang Processes as Communicating Machines](https://arxiv.org/abs/2304.06395) at PLACES 2023 by Orchard, Munteanu, and Torrens.

 The aim of this work is to provide a starting point for future tools